5wift-Hacker/Cosmidex/README.md

 ## Cosmidex - 👽 Alien / Human Integration Assistance (AHIA) App

-This app was developed and managed continuously to assist with the inevitable integration between humans and other species of beings that are either of or not of this Earth.
+This app was developed (and is managed continuously) to assist with the inevitable integration between humans and other species of beings that are either of or not of this Earth.
 (NHI is a common term used to encompass the entirety).

 - I wanted to take advantage here of Apple's brand new Liquid Glass designs, utilizing underrated features, such as useable buttons within the tab status bar above the tab selection itself.